Shared learning database

 Early intervention in psychosis serviceDescription:

 The Trust developed an early intervention service as part of an overall service delivery model for people with psychosis when evidence of clinical and cost effectiveness was limited.
 This service has been particularly successful in engaging people in vocational activity, providing support to families and psycho-education to clients of the service.
 The multidisciplinary team has demonstrated excellent results in these areas and has been working closely with partners in statutory and non-statutory services to achieve this success.
 Engaging with hard to reach groups has been a key focus of the team.
 The recent update of the schizophrenia guideline found new evidence of clinically significant benefits of early intervention services.
-Data from ongoing monitoring and evaluation of our service reflects these findings and as a result schizophrenia services provided across the Trust are incorporating this model of service to demonstrate improved clinical and cost effective outcomes.Category:
+Please note that this example was originally submitted to demonstrate implementation of CG82 Schizophrenia (update).
+CG82 has now been replaced by CG178.
+The example has been reviewed and continues to align with the new guidance.Category:

 ClinicalDoes the submission relate to the general implementation of all NICE guidance?